MurrayPendergrass/MurrayPendergrass.github.io/index.md

 </div>

 # Welcome to my Website!
-My name is Murray Pendergrass, and this is my
+My name is Murray Pendergrass and this is my Github website where I show some of my personal projects.
+I work in the intersection of data science and actuarial science.

 # Education
-## MS Applied Mathematics
+## MS Mathematics
-_Eastern Washington University_, June 2021
+_Western Washington University_, 2018
-GPA: 4.0
+GPA: 3.2
-Outstanding Graduate Award
-Graduate Service Appointment
 [EWU Transcript](transcripts/EWU_transcript.pdf)